sergeiudris/ipfs-cube/README.md

 - repository - should be at github.com/ipfs-shipyard/find
 - issues - program repository has no issues or discussions, only code
 - attribution headers in files - no, only code
-- maintainer names in readme - no, repo is code only
+- programmer names in readme - no, repo is code only
 - docs - no : only program and readme with two sections - goal and build from source
 - tests - no
 - just a program - simple, entirely free, open source, no barriers ratio-limits ads donations rewards economies links - just a program that does its thing, like transmission on linux, but with search